-A Ph.D. candidate in History at Harvard University, my research centers on the global history of capitalism, labor, and human migrations.
+A finishing Ph.D. candidate in History at Harvard University, my research centers on the global history of capitalism, labor, and human migrations.
 I also serve as a Graduate Student Associate at the Weatherhead Center for International Affairs, was a visiting fellow at the International Institute of Social History in Amsterdam in the fall of 2012, and am a concentration advisor in the Quincy Undergraduate House.
-I am currently at work on a dissertation, directed by Sven Beckert, Lizabeth Cohen, and James Kloppenberg, entitled Crisis Capital: The Making and Un-Making of Industrial Massachusetts, 1873-Present (abstract), in which I explore the industrialization and de-industrialization of the Massachusetts seaboard through an analysis of the changing global geographies and shifting power relations of mobile capital, migrant labor, and the state apparatus.
+I am currently completing my dissertation, directed by Sven Beckert, Lizabeth Cohen, and James Kloppenberg, entitled Crisis Capital: Industrial Massachusetts and the Making of Global Capitalism, 1865-Present (abstract), which traces the industrial development of Massachusetts as a function of the long-term global movements of (and struggles between) migrant labor, mobile capital, and the state apparatus.
 As an undergraduate, I studied with Chris Friday, A. Ricardo Lopez, George Mariz, and Johann Neem at Western Washington University in Bellingham, Washington, receiving my B.A. in 2010.

 If it so strikes you, feel free to contact me!